We can landscape the deck with container plants.

 Do container plants need fertilizer?

 Yes, container plants especially need fertilizer.
+It's a necessary for how to garden in containers.

 Container plants are watered more often than plants in the ground.
 The